 – The Watson Institute for International and Public Affairs (source)

-Last week congressman Steve King, a Republican from Iowa, created yet another controversy by posting an image on social media that asked whether red states or blue states would win in a second U.S. civil war (the clear implication is that the red states would).
+Last week congressman Steve King, a Republican from Iowa, created controversy by posting an image on social media that asked whether red states or blue states would win in a second U.S. civil war (the clear implication is that the red states would).
 Understandably, King received a lot of criticism for this, for contributing to a political ecosphere that is already steeped in heated rhetoric, in which real political violence has been on the increase.
-King has since deleted the image, but he is not alone.
-With anxieties and polarization growing, talk of a possible second civil war in the U.S. is still relatively rare, but I can’t recall another period in my lifetime where I’ve heard it with such regularity.
+King has since deleted the image.
+However, with anxieties and polarization growing, talk of a possible second civil war in the U.S. is still relatively rare at this point (March 2019).
+Yet I can’t recall another period in my lifetime where I’ve heard it with such regularity.
 Even Stanford’s Niall Ferguson has written about this.

 In a similar vein, the former war correspondent Chris Hedges wrote in his book “War Is a Force That Gives Us Meaning,” that we should distinguish between “mythic war” and “sensory war.”
-Mythic war is deceptively seductive, offering people the chance to participate in some great noble cause, though people’s justifications may vary (to defeat evil, for freedom, for party, for God, for country, for one’s ethnic group, to avenge past wrongs, etc.).
-Mythic war’s perennial appeal resides in its apparent opportunity to help people find meaning by contributing to something potentially historic and bigger than themselves, particularly for the marginalized and for those who have struggle to find meaning in their lives.
+Mythic war is deceptively seductive, offering people the chance to participate in what they believe is a great noble cause, though people’s justifications may vary (to defeat evil, for freedom, for party, for God, for country, for one’s ethnic group, to avenge past wrongs, etc.).
+Mythic war’s perennial appeal resides in its apparent opportunity to help people find meaning by contributing to something potentially historic and bigger than themselves, particularly for people who feel forgotten or marginalized.
 For these reasons, Hedges wrote, war can be an “addictive narcotic.”

-By contrast, sensory war refers to the on-the-ground experiences, the fear, the atrocities, the “blunders and senseless slaughter by our generals, the execution of prisoners and innocents,” ultimately revealing that – quoting Harry Patch – war is “organized murder and nothing else.”
+By contrast, Hedges wrote, sensory war refers to the on-the-ground experiences, the fear, the atrocities, the “blunders and senseless slaughter by our generals, the execution of prisoners and innocents,” ultimately revealing that – quoting WW1 veteran Harry Patch – war is “organized murder and nothing else.”

 Historical Lessons: How Destructive Would a Civil War Be?

-Binghamton historian J. David Hacker concluded that the number of deaths attributed to the 1861-65 U.S. Civil War, typically cited as 620,000, had likely been underestimated (Hacker 2011).
-Using data from the U.S. Census, Hacker estimated that there were between 650,000 to 850,000 excess male deaths during the war, settling on the middle figure of 750,000.
+Binghamton historian J. David Hacker concluded that the number of deaths attributed to the 1861-65 U.S. Civil War, typically cited as 620,000, was likely an underestimate (Hacker 2011).
+Using data from the U.S. Census, Hacker concluded there were between 650,000 to 850,000 excess male deaths during the war, settling on the middle figure of 750,000.

-According to the Census, the U.S. population was 31,443,321 people in 1860.
-Therefore, Hacker’s estimates of excess male deaths would be equivalent to between 2.0% and 2.7% of the total population at the time.
-Applying those same rates to today’s U.S. population of 328 million people would result in about 6.6 to 8.9 million deaths, a rather shocking total.
-That would be tantamount to losing the entire population of Indiana or Virginia.
-There is no a priori reason to assume that the rates would remain that same.
-One can easily imagine that things could be less or more lethal today, under different scenarios, every one of them absolutely unnecessary.
+According to the 1860 Census, the U.S. population was 31,443,321 people.
+Therefore, Hacker’s estimates of excess male deaths would be equivalent to losing between 2.0% and 2.7% of the total population at the time.
+If we apply those same rates to today’s U.S. population of 328 million people, it would result in about 6.6 to 8.9 million deaths, a rather shocking total.
+To get a sense of such a loss, that would be roughly tantamount to losing the entire population of Indiana or Virginia.

 Civilians in War

 To add to this, Hacker’s estimates referred only to excess male deaths that occurred primarily as a result of physical trauma or infectious diseases contracted during the war.
 It didn’t account for deaths of noncombatants.
-Compared to some wars, civilians in the U.S. Civil War were relatively spared, though atrocities, forced displacement, food shortages, sieges, and destroyed villages and cities certainly occurred:
+Compared to some wars, civilians in the U.S. Civil War were relatively spared, though atrocities, forced displacement, food shortages, sieges, and destroyed villages and cities certainly occurred, as Hacker acknowledged:

 “Although examples abound, the total number of civilian deaths during the Civil War is unknown.
 Refugees in all wars, especially the very young and very old, are at a heightened risk of death.
 The vast majority of the war’s civilian deaths occurred in the South.
 No doubt some of the South’s many refugees, who fled from battles and areas occupied by the Union army, died.
 Food and supply shortages likely contributed to higher than normal mortality in the South.
 Many southern families suffered from food shortages during the “hard winter” of 1864–65.
 “Deaths from Starvation,” according to a group of Alabama residents in a letter to Confederate president Jefferson Davis, “have absolutely occurred.”
 Slaves who took the opportunity to escape bondage and flocked to Union army camps suffered outbreaks of camp diseases.” (p.
 326)

-These effects are more difficult to quantify, but Hacker cited historian James McPherson’s estimate that perhaps 50,000 U.S. civilians died as a result of the Civil War.
-There are reasons to believe that a civil war today would be much more punishing for civilians than in the past, which makes it plausible that the number of deaths could surpass the figures calculated above.
-In most recent conflicts around the world today (Yemen, Ukraine, Syria, Bosnia, Afghanistan, DRC, Somalia, Myanmar, etc.), civilians are frequently harmed and sometimes deliberately targeted.
-Similarly, a war in the U.S. today could be more pervasive due to the more destructive weaponry and technology available than a century and a half ago.
+These effects are harder to quantify, but Hacker cited historian James McPherson’s estimate that perhaps 50,000 U.S. civilians died as a result of the Civil War.
+There are reasons to believe that a full-blown civil war today would be much more punishing for civilians than in the past, which makes it plausible that the number of deaths could surpass the figures calculated above.
+In most recent conflicts around the world (Yemen, Ukraine, Syria, Bosnia, Afghanistan, DRC, Somalia, Myanmar, etc.), civilians are frequently harmed and often deliberately targeted.
+In addition, a civil war in the U.S. today could be much more extensive than one fought in the 1860s due to the more destructive weaponry and technology available than a century and a half ago.
 On the other hand, medicine and public health efforts are also much better than they were (though these too are often targeted in modern wars).
-And, as seen in the case of the Rwandan genocide, where more than half of those who died were killed by someone using a machete, advanced weaponry is not a necessary to kill large numbers of people (Verwimp 2006).
-So, who knows?
+And, as seen in the case of the Rwandan genocide, where more than half of those who died were killed via machete, advanced weaponry is not a necessary to kill large numbers of people (Verwimp 2006).
+So, who knows how destructive another war would be?

 Patterns of Destruction